Bhagavad Gīta Bhāshya and Tātparya

 ato ya evaṃ veda sa kathaṃ kaṃ ghātayati hanti vā। avināśinaṃ naimittikanāśarahitam। nityaṃ svābhāvikanāśarahitam athavā avināśinaṃ doṣayogarahitam। nityaṃ sadā bhāvinam। iti sarvatra vivekaḥ । doṣayukta puruṣādiṣu naṣṭaśabdaprayogāt॥ 21 ॥

-[अतः (ataḥ) - therefore; यः (yaḥ) - who; एवम् (evam) - thus; वेद (veda) - knows; सः (saḥ) - he; कथम् (katham) - how; कम् (kam) - whom; घातयति (ghātayati) - causes to kill; हन्ति (hanti) - kills; वा (vā) - or; अविनाशिनम् (avināśinam) - indestructible; नैमित्तिकनाशरहितम् (naimittikanāśarahitam) - free from incidental destruction; नित्यम् (nityam) - eternal; स्वाभाविकनाशरहितम् (svābhāvikanāśarahitam) - free from natural destruction; अथवा (athavā) - or; अविनाशिनम् (avināśinam) - indestructible; दोषयोगरहितम् (doṣayogarahitam) - free from defects; नित्यम् (nityam) - eternal; सदा (sadā) - always; भाविनम् (bhāvinam) - existing; इति (iti) - thus; सर्वत्र (sarvatra) - everywhere; विवेकः (vivekaḥ) - discernment; दोषयुक्त (doṣayukta) - defective; पुरुषादिषु (puruṣādiṣu) - in persons, etc.; नष्टशब्दप्रयोगात् (naṣṭaśabdaprayogāt) - due to the use of the word 'destroyed';]
+[अतः (ataḥ) - therefore; यः (yaḥ) - who; एवम् (evam) - thus; वेद (veda) - knows; सः (saḥ) - he; कथम् (katham) - how; कम् (kam) - whom; घातयति (ghātayati) - causes to kill; हन्ति (hanti) - kills; वा (vā) - or; अविनाशिनम् (avināśinam) - indestructible; नैमित्तिकनाशरहितम् (naimittikanāśarahitam) - free from incidental destruction; नित्यम् (nityam) - eternal; स्वाभाविकनाशरहितम् (svābhāvikanāśarahitam) - free from natural destruction; अथवा (athavā) - or; अविनाशिनम् (avināśinam) - indestructible; दोषयोगरहितम् (doṣayogarahitam) - free from defects; नित्यम् (nityam) - eternal; सदा (sadā) - always; भाविनम् (bhāvinam) - existing; इति (iti) - thus; सर्वत्र (sarvatra) - everywhere; विवेकः (vivekaḥ) - discernment; दोषयुक्त (doṣayukta) - defective; पुरुषादिषु (puruṣādiṣu) - in persons / living beings, etc.; नष्टशब्दप्रयोगात् (naṣṭaśabdaprayogāt) - due to the use of the word 'ruined';]

 Gīta Tātparya 2.21